The Polarquest team have successfully completed a scientific expedition of the Svalbard archipelago.

 On board: Best Explorer

-The expedition will be carried out on board 51ft S.Y.
-Best Explorer, currently wintering in Tromsø, Norway.
-Best Explorer is a Steel Cutter with mobile central board.
+The expedition was carried out on board 51ft S.Y.
+Best Explorer, a Steel Cutter with mobile central board.
 The record-breaking Best Explorer is the first Italian sailboat to sail the Northwest passage along the classical Amundsen route, sailing 140 days from Norway to Alaska for 8,200 nautical miles, 5000 of which were above the polar circle.
 Later Best Explorer became the first Italian sailboat to circumnavigate the Arctic sailing north of Siberia from Petropavlovsk-Kamchatsky to Tromsø and the second ever to do it clockwise.

 The Best Explorer crew have experience with scientific research.
 In 2019, during their wold cruise, they tested scientific equipment for the research institutes ENEA and ISPRA, taking samples and analysing sea plankton to calibrate satellite data.
 Skipper Nanni Acquarone is a real sea wolf, with 55 years of sailing experience including a world tour of 50,000 nautical miles.